keimlink/django-workshop/docs/internationalisation.rst

 ``django.utils.translation`` is not yet available in :file:`settings.py`.
 It also depends on the configuration.

-Thus the names of the languages ​​are actually translated, that code must be used again at a position at which it actually is executed (for example :file:`urls.py`).
+Thus the names of the languages are actually translated, that code must be used again at a position at which it actually is executed (for example :file:`urls.py`).